 Holcutt History, Family Crest & Coats of Arms

-Holcutt is a name of ancient Anglo-Saxon origin and comes from the family once having lived in the area of Holdgate in Hereford.
-Holgate was also listed as a township in the suburbs of York at one time.
+Holcutt is a name of ancient Anglo-Saxon origin and comes from the family once having lived in Holdgate, a parish, in the union of Ludlow, hundred of Munslow, in Shropshire.

 Early Origins of the Holcutt family